 Section 2.6 Procedures

-Following the, start of first TKI (tyrosine kinase inhibitor) all SAEs/AEs under study, whether or not related to the product(s) under study, must be collected.
-All AEs will be recorded in the eCRF.

 Per revised Protocol of 19-September-2018, for all events related to BMS products (serious and non-serious) events must also be recorded on the Solicited and Non-interventional Research AE/SAE Form and reported to BMS (or designee).
 Serious AEs related to BMS product must be reported within 24 hours/1 business day to comply with regulatory requirements.
 A form should be completed for any event where doubt exists regarding its status of seriousness.
 Non-serious AEs must be reported to BMS (or designee) within 7 business days.
 Non-serious AEs should be reported as SAEs if they become serious.